Behind the Breakthrough: Q&A with Peptone, Kamil Tamiola

 Raj received his PhD in Molecular Biophysics & Biochemistry from Yale University and was a part of the Program in Physics, Engineering, and Biology (PEB).
 Raj’s doctoral research focused on studying the biophysical mechanisms underlying nociception in sensory neurons.
 While in graduate school, Raj was also a Canaan-Yale fellow with Canaan Partners and an analyst with Certara.

 Prior to graduate school, Raj worked in laboratories at Columbia University Medical Center and Brown University.
 His research has been published in Biophysical Journal, Nature, Science Translational Medicine, among others.
 Raj also holds a B.S. in Physics with Research Honors from The Macaulay Honors College at The City College of New York, where he was awarded the Ward medal.
-His undergraduate thesis focused on interrogating field theory approaches to quantum tunnelling.
+His undergraduate thesis focused on interrogating field theory approaches to quantum tunneling.

 Behind the Breakthrough: Q&A with Emanuele Ostuni, ARTBIO